2022-10-18

 To recap:

-• Fakes refrain from performing the actual operations that the real thing would perform, (e.g. when a file is created while using an in-memory file-system, no actual file gets created on disk,) but
+• Fakes refrain from performing the actual operations that the real thing would perform, (e.g. when a file is created while using an in-memory file-system, no file gets created on disk,) but

 • They do go through all the motions, (e.g. attempting to create a file using an invalid filename will cause an error just as in a real file-system,) and